wizgrav/clubber/README.md

 ========

 #### Javascript music analysis library ####
 Clubber is a library that analyzes the frequency data from an audio source and extracts the underlying rhythmic information.
 Instead of a linear distribution, frequency energies are collected in midi note bins which music theory suggest to be a better segregation for music audio.
-Several measurements are performed and a small collection of the useful metrics are delivered in a form suitable for use in webgl shaders, or any other context.
-This simple flow provides a powerful framework for the rapid development of visualisations that sync pleasantly with music.
+Several measurements are performed and a small collection of useful metrics are produced in a form suitable for use in webgl shaders, or in any other context.
+This simple flow provides a powerful framework which enables the rapid development of visualisations that sync pleasantly with music.

 [ClubberToy demo](http://wizgrav.github.io/clubber/) - [Rhythm debugger](http://wizgrav.github.io/clubber/debug)